home-assistant/home-assistant.io/source/_integrations/snooz.markdown

 ### Fan

-Devices are exposed as Fan entities.
-Fan speed percentage is mapped to volume level on the device.
+Devices are exposed as Fan entities with a persistent connection to the device.

+Fan speed percentage is mapped to device volume level.

 <div class='note'>
 Speed percentages less than 10 have no effect - they all map to a value of 1 on the device.